ximenafernandez/Persistent_Homology/README.md

 # Persistent Homology
-Introduction and applications to Persistent Homology.
+Introduction and applications of Persistent Homology.